The Land-Atmosphere-Ocean Interaction (LAOI) Group is directed by Prof. Xubin Zeng.

 "Think Different" and "Just Do It"

-Research Grants from NSF, NASA, DOE, NOAA, EU, and private sector.
+Research Grants from NASA, DOE, NSF, NOAA, US Army Corps of Engineers, California Department of Water Resources, EU, and private sector.
 Current grants are:

 - NASA Earth Venture Suborbital-3 (Deputy PI): Aerosol Cloud meTeorology Interactions oVer the western ATlantic Experiment (ACTIVATE) (2019-2023)